 The Cost of a Dental Emergency

-Each dental emergency is different and therefore requires different treatment and cost.
+Each dental emergency is different, and therefore, requires separate treatments and costs.
 If you’re worried about how much you’ll owe for dental treatment, you may initially think that you could save money by putting it off until later.
 But that’s precisely what you shouldn’t do!
 Oral problems only get worse with time, meaning that you’ll end up spending more down the road than you would have if you had come in and treated it sooner.

-Please do not hesitate to get in touch with our office the next time you or a loved one find yourself in the middle of a dental emergency.
+Please do not hesitate to get in touch with our dental office the next time you or a loved one finds yourself in the middle of a dental emergency.
 Getting urgent care can help to save your smile -- so save our number in your phone today!
-We can be reached during office hours at 973-233-4603.
-If we aren’t in the office, leave a message and we will get back to you as soon as possible.
+If we aren’t in the dental office, leave a message and we will get back to you as soon as possible.